 Planning a detox can be an act of self-love, particularly if you reclaim the practice and take a multidimensional approach.

 Nutrition matters.
-Choosing plant-based foods and finding inspiring recipes that nourish your body with an abundance of macronutrients (vitamins, minerals, water, protein, carbs, fat) will energize you from the inside-out.
-Lemon juice with water and apple cider vinegar drinks have an alkalizing effect on the body, helping to reduce inflammation and restore natural balance.
-Create a sense of abundance around food by preparing plenty of fresh options and eating when you are hungry… and stopping when you are sated.
+Plant-based foods are where it’s at… For inspiration, check out these fun & engaging food blogs with recipes that nourish your body with an abundance of macronutrients (vitamins, minerals, water, protein, carbs, fat) that will energize you from the inside-out.
+Add simple practices like sipping lemon juice with water and apple cider vinegar drinks, which have an alkalizing effect on the body reducing inflammation and restore natural balance.
+Rather than deprive yourself of foods you love, create a sense of abundance around food by preparing plenty of fresh options and eating when you are hungry… and stopping when you have had enough.

 Body matters.
-Move the body joyfully and plan for plenty of rejuvenating and relaxing activities: walking in nature, bathing with epsom salts and essential oils, dry brushing, and getting to bed early will all support the detox process.
+Plan rejuvenating and relaxing activities: yin and restorative yoga at the studio, walking in nature, bathing with epsom salts and essential oils, dry brushing, and getting to bed early will all support the detox process.
 A long exhale is perhaps the most effective detox there is.
 Add some pranayama into your yoga routine; experience spinal twists to wring out the organs and try some restorative postures to let go on the cellular, muscular and fascial levels.

 Mind matters.
+Digital detox anyone?
 Fasting from technology may be almost unimaginable in this day and age, but it is well worth the experiment.
-Many of us are so hooked on our devices, we have no idea what to do with the time and space between conversation and activities.
-It is vital to mental health to take breaks from technology, detoxing from digital stimulation.
-Furthermore, meditation or simple mindfulness practices also help to create a sense of inner calm, awareness, and non-judgment.
-Awareness gives us a choice about our actions and reactions.
-Pay attention to outdated habits, so you can choose new, healthier or more balanced actions, cleansing the mind of conditioning and patterning.
+Let’s be real… we are all so hooked to our devices… Sometimes we have no idea what to do with the time and space between conversation and activities.
+Take a break from technology and say YES to your mental health.
+What to do instead?
+Take time to meditate or practice simple mindfulness practices (like this mindful eating activity with chocolate!).
+This will help to create a sense of inner calm, awareness, and non-judgment that you can carry into the rest of your life.

 Heart matters.
-Treating yourself with loving kindness and allowing for healthy connections with people in your life will rejuvenate and restore your entire being, encouraging a sense of abundance and peace in your detox process.
-The mantra for the heart chakra is “love and be loved.”
-Timing for this particular type of cleansing is quite synchronistic: It just so happens Venus is currently in retrograde which also invites us to reflect on matters of love and the heart, what works and what doesn’t work for us, and let go of what no longer serves us.
+Treat yourself with loving kindness and allow for healthy connections with people in your life by using affirmations.
+This will rejuvenate and restore your entire being, encouraging a sense of abundance and peace in your detox process.
+The mantra for the heart chakra is “love and be loved,” or “I have the right to love and be loved.”
+Schedule time out to reflect on matters of love and the heart, what works and what doesn’t work for us, and practice letting go of what no longer serves us.. if only for this moment.

 Spirit matters.
-The spirit doesn’t need to “detox,” but we do need time and space to remove the layers of clutter that dim our inner light or bury our true selves.
-Communing with nature, experiencing sacred spaces, listening to beautiful music, letting go of effort and hard work, entering flow, and taking time to become interested in your inner world will support the process of aligning all parts of you with the calling of your soul.
+Take time to remove the layers of clutter that dim your inner light or bury your true self by communing with nature, experiencing sacred spaces, listening to beautiful music, letting go of effort and hard work, entering flow, and taking time to become interested in your inner world.
+This will, without a doubt, support the process of aligning all parts of your being with the calling of your soul.

 Any or all of these practices will support a renewal in all parts of your life… so this weekend take some time to truly detoxify in the way that is right for you.